GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: generalized Frequency Hough

 Each peak $(t,x)$ in the transformed peakmap is then mapped into a line in the $(x_0, k)$ space:

 As in the FH, true signals appear as clusters of intersecting lines in this parameter space, but now the method remains efficient even for rapidly evolving sources with power-law frequency decay.

 An example of the GFH workflow is shown in Fig.~\ref{fig:gfh_pipeline}.
 The upper panels display the input strain and its corresponding original \textit{peakmap}, while the lower panels show the coordinate-transformed \textit{peakmap} and the resulting Hough map where the clusters indicate potential signal candidates.
+The clusters appear slanted because the reference time $t_0$ is set at the start of the dataset.

 The Hough maps are built to cover a range of $(x_0, k)$ bins according to two discrete grids.
+The grid spacings $\delta x_0$ and $\delta k$ are chosen following the procedure described in \cite{2018PhRvD98j2004M}.
+Specifically, $\delta k$ is set such that the spindown remains constant when moving one frequency bin $\delta f = 1/T_{\rm FFT}$.
+The spacing $\delta x_0$ is chosen as the smallest step corresponding to the maximum frequency analyzed.
+With these choices, the grids uniformly cover the $(x_0, k)$ parameter space, ensuring that all signal trajectories are properly sampled in the Hough map.

 To uniformly explore the parameter space, they are then partitioned into rectangles, where significant candidates are selected as excesses of counts and are then classified using a critical ratio statistic:

 where $y$ is the number count in the outlier bin of the map, and $\mu$ and $\sigma$ are the mean value and standard deviation computed in the map, to estimate the noise floor.
 Candidates from different detectors are compared to identify coincident events, further reducing false alarms.
+Following \cite{2014PhRvD90d2002A}, candidates are considered coincident if they are close within a defined distance in the $(x_0, k)$ parameter space, computed as